hadella/showcase/README.md

 A launcher-style Hugo theme for showcasing projects.
 Inspired loosely by the Wii interface — a grid of image tiles on a clean background, each linking to a project page.
+Supports nested sections so a tile can link to another grid rather than a single post.

 ## Features

 - 16:9 constrained stage — uses full screen on 16:9 displays, centered
   with empty margins on ultrawides
-- Configurable grid (rows × cols) via `hugo.toml`; grid grows downward as projects are added, last row padded to stay clean
+- Configurable grid (rows × cols) via `hugo.toml`; grid grows downward as content is added, last row padded to stay clean
 - 4:3 aspect ratio tiles; empty slots hold grid shape
+- Nested sections — a tile can link to another grid (brand, category, collection) rather than a single post
+- Per-section grid column/row overrides via front matter
 - Single-column mobile fallback
 - Built-in `p5` shortcode for embedding p5.js sketches
 - Built-in `youtube` shortcode with styled wrapper